 The risk of disease from these animals is eliminated as well.
 You do not want to be stuck with a sick animal in your chimney in the middle of the winter.
 Once they begin to build nests and bring in food for their young it can create a number of hazards for your own family.

-Chimneys are such an ideal place for pesky wildlife because it is warm, dark, and provides plenty of shelter from the elements.
+A chimney is such an ideal place for pesky wildlife because it is warm, dark, and provides plenty of shelter from the elements.
 It is much safer to keep out those pesky animals than to pay someone to come extract them.

 When the cold air arrives, you want to be safe and warm without the extra cost.
 Having a chimney cap can stop downdrafts inside your home.
 Downdrafts affect the temperature in your house and hike up your energy bills at the same time.
 A wind coming down your chimney can make everyone inside feel a draft of chilliness.
 A sudden gust of wind can be especially dangerous as it can blow in smoke, embers, and ash right out of your fireplace.